jegtnes/jegtnes-static/src/blog/how-to-serve-different-assets-in-production-environments-with-ghost.md

 ```js
 module.exports = registerHelper;
 ```
 And that's the helper all done with.
 Save it to your root directory.
 Call it whatever you want, I'm not your mum.
-I called it <code class="language-">handlebarsHelpers.js</code>.
+I called it `handlebarsHelpers.js`.

 ## Registering the helper
 Now open up your index.js file and cringe at the fact you're about to edit a core file.
 Require the newly created helper at the start of the file like you'd require anything else in Node: